WrinkledEth/WrinkledEth/README.md

 Hi! ฅ^•ﻌ•^ฅ

-I'm wrinkled, an aspiring blockchain dev interested in building decentralized applications.
+I'm an aspiring blockchain dev interested in building decentralized applications.

 🌱 Currently focused on learning Solidity and Rust